pirocorp/IT-Business-Analysis/03. Requirements Basics and Gathering/README.md

 Guidelines:

 - Run all requirements through a 'sanity check'.
-- Ensure the requirement makes sense in the context of the project.
+- Make sure the requirement makes sense in the context of the project.

 ### Traceable